 Welcome to ThousandEyes!

-This article gives a quick overview on how to use the ThousandEyes platform, and directs you to locations where you can find more information.
+This article gives a quick overview of how to use the ThousandEyes platform and directs you to locations where you can find more information.
 If you think you've got what it takes, then just skip forward to adding tests and agents, and come back here to understand everything later.

 Check out this helpful video on getting started with the ThousandEyes platform.